 From our custom dimensions, you’ll create two different CSV files.
 For the Client ID custom dimension, customize the following lines in the Python script:

 Then save the output to a CSV file named pageviews.csv.
-The output will resemble the following:

 For our Session ID custom dimension, customize the following lines and save to a file called sessions.csv: